akaihola/mmoinsweeper.top/README.md

    pip install -r requirements.txt
    ```

+5. Install sshpass (required for initial root login):
+   - On Ubuntu/Debian:
+     ```
+     sudo apt-get install sshpass
+     ```
+   - On macOS (using Homebrew):
+     ```
+     brew install hudochenkov/sshpass/sshpass
+     ```
+   - On other systems, consult your package manager or install from source.

-5. Create an Ansible vault file to store the root password:
+6. Create an Ansible vault file to store the root password:
    ```
    ansible-vault create vault.yml
    ```